csiro-risk-assessment/mozzie/README.md

 - `diffuse(dt, diffusion_coeff)`.
 This performs one time-step of diffusion, updating the grid-cell populations contained in `PopulationsAndParameters`.
 Only the populations labelled as "diffusing" by the `CellDynamicsX` object are updated.  `diffuse` uses the nearest-neighbour finite-difference approximation to the Laplacian.
 Hence, with time-step size `dt` the fraction of mosquitoes removed from one cell is `diffusion_coeff * 4 * dt / (dx)^2`, where `dx` is the cell-size.
 One quarter of this amount is added to each of the 4 neighbours.
 If the neighbours happen to be inactive, the mosquitoes are assumed to die instantly.

 - `advect(frac, wind)`.
 This performs one time-step of advection using the given `wind` object.
 The grid-cell populations contained in `PopulationsAndParameters` are updated.
 Only the populations labelled as "advecting" by the `CellDynamicsX` object are updated.
-The `wind` object will have processed the raw-wind data using its `pdf`, and mosquitoes are advected as described in the `Wind` section above.
+The `Wind` object will have processed the raw-wind data using its `pdf`, and mosquitoes are advected as described in the `Wind` section above.
 For instance, if the `pdf` contains times up to `timeN`, then `advect` will advect mosquitoes up to that time, which is completely independent of the time-step size in `diffuse` or `evolveCells`.
+This is why the `time` quantities in the `pdf` must be commensurate with `dt`, as mentioned above in the section on the `Wind` class.

 - `evolveCells(dt)`.
 This calls `CellDynamics.evolve(dt)` for all cells in the grid.
 Thus it performs one lifecycle time-step over the entire grid